 First, go over the ideas and choose a few that look like great candidates – 3 to 5 concepts would be great.

 Secondly, do some sketching for the select few.
 Besides being just illustrations, sketching can bring out the pros and cons of many of these ideas.
-Also, turn your attention to the more difficult aspects of each concept and try to come up with the general idea of how to solve them.
+Also, turn your attention to the more difficult aspects of each concept and try to come up with a general idea of how to solve them.
 This will help to assess many of the crucial points here.

 Next, build up an assessment form or scoring matrix.
 It can include everything that is necessary for this project.
 Every idea gets a rating which is weighed.
 The scoring points can include manufacturing cost, manufacturability, time to design, efficiency, durability, aesthetics, etc.

 Maybe cost is the most important aspect, so give it a weight of 1 while aesthetics is a nice-to-have and comes with a weight of 0.25.
-After scoring each aspect in the same scale (e.g. 10 points max), you get your winning concept.
+After scoring each aspect on the same scale (e.g. 10 points max), you get your winning concept.

 Step 5 – Pick the Winner and Start Working on It